jantumajer/TACR-TreeDataClim/README.md

 - `Reductions` : functions to identify, eveluate, and extrapolate events of extreme growth reductions
 - `Limitations` : process-based model of intra-annual wood formation and its application to assess the type and the intensity of climatic limitation of wood formation
-- `Trends` : functions to quantify recent growth trends and to extrapolate their patterns across space All functions were developed in R programming language (https://www.r-project.org/) except the VS-Lite process-based model of wood formation, which is written in Octave (https://octave.org/).
+- `Trends` : functions to quantify recent growth trends and to extrapolate their patterns across space All functions were developed in [R programming language](https://www.r-project.org/) except the VS-Lite process-based model of wood formation, which is written in [Octave](https://octave.org/).
 Both languages are open-source.
 We recommend to use the latest versions of both programming environments with our scripts.

 ### Inputs
 Individual functions serve to process tree-ring width data following the methodology developed as a part of TreeDataClim project.
 Individual inputs differ depending on each function and are indicated at the beggining of each script.
 The example format of each input file can be found in the `Input` folder.